 Attempts at Understanding Fallibilism

-#2550·Zelalem MekonnenOP, 16 days agoIf you're not certain which part of your knowledge is true, than there is no difference between what I said and what you said.
+#2550·Zelalem MekonnenOP, about 2 months agoIf you're not certain which part of your knowledge is true, than there is no difference between what I said and what you said.
 Because you knew that "that" part of your knowledge was true, but it wasn't true as it turns out after further inquiry.

 Since you’re voicing a disagreement, this idea should presumably be marked as a criticism.

-#2550·Zelalem MekonnenOP, 16 days agoIf you're not certain which part of your knowledge is true, than there is no difference between what I said and what you said.
+#2550·Zelalem MekonnenOP, about 2 months agoIf you're not certain which part of your knowledge is true, than there is no difference between what I said and what you said.
 Because you knew that "that" part of your knowledge was true, but it wasn't true as it turns out after further inquiry.

 … there is no difference between what I said and what you said.